MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 The input point cloud is decomposed using an octree with the configured depth.
 Each occupied leaf of the octree represents a single slice.

+### `--sliceMaxPoints=INT-VALUE`
+Upper limit to the number of in each slice.
+Slices are split until this contraint is satisfied.

+### `--sliceMinPoints=INT-VALUE`
+Minimum number of points in each slice.
+This soft limit is used to merge small slices together.

+### `--tileSize=INT-VALUE`
+Tile dimension to use when performing initial partitioning.
+A value of zero disables tile partitioning.

 ### `--cabac_bypass_stream_enabled_flag=0|1`
 Controls the entropy coding method used for equi-probable (bypass) bins: